Esri/public-transit-tools/generate-GTFS-shapes/UsersGuide.md

 * **Which side of the road do your transit vehicles drive on?**: This determines which side of the vehicle stops should fall on.
 * **Where are U-turns at junctions allowed?**: Choose U-turn settings that make sense for your transit system.
 * **Network restrictions (optional)**: Choose any restrictions from your network dataset that make sense for your transit vehicles.
 * **Bearing tolerance (degrees)**: Use this parameter to fine-tune the tool output.
 See the [Fine-tuning results with the Bearing parameters](#Bearing) section for more information.
-This option is currently unavailable in versions of ArcMap prior to 10.3 and version of ArcGIS Pro prior to 2.0.
+This option is currently unavailable in versions of ArcMap prior to 10.3 and versions of ArcGIS Pro prior to 2.0.
 * **Maximum angle difference for bearing calculation (degrees)**: Use this parameter to fine-tune the tool output.
 See the [Fine-tuning results with the Bearing parameters](#Bearing) section for more information.
-This option is currently unavailable in versions of ArcMap prior to 10.3 and version of ArcGIS Pro prior to 2.0.
+This option is currently unavailable in versions of ArcMap prior to 10.3 and versions of ArcGIS Pro prior to 2.0.

 ###Outputs